microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 [comment]: <> (Write up purpose for this lab, provide some info on the what and why)
 ### Purpose

-This module is designed to build upon the skills you have learned thus far, and apply them to Database life cycle management (DLM).
-It walks through all of the core concept of DLM, providing you will a full working DLM POC.
+This module is designed to build upon the skills you have learned thus far, and apply them to Database Life cycle Management (DLM).
+It walks through all of the core concept of DLM, providing you will a full working DLM PoC.

  **Summary**
 - [Initial SSDT project setup](/docs/labs/4-DatabaseLifecycleManagement.md#initial-ssdt-project-setup)